June 13, 2008

-(New readers, a word of explanation: A couple years ago, in one week alone, I got two bitchy emails - one from some jagoff ranting about how "elitist" I was because - well, basically because I wrote about things that HE didn't care about ... and the second email was from some snot ranting about how "shallow" I was because I was obsessed with Project Runway.
-There was something so FREEING in that one week of emails because I realized, head on, that I cannot please everyone.
+A couple years ago, in one week alone, I got two emails, one from some guy ranting about how “elitist” I was because … well, basically because I wrote about things that HE didn’t care about.
+The second email was from someone ranting about how “shallow” I was because I was obsessed with Project Runway.
+There was something so freeing in that one week of emails because I realized, head on, that I cannot please everyone.
 How on earth can one be a shallow elitist??
-I don't know - but I know that I am!!
-The Sheila Variations: Bringing you Shallow Elitist content since 2002).
+I have no idea, but I know that I have turned it into an artform.

 Here are some observations I have made of late: